Learn the Basics of What Your Library Offers

 Computers & Internet Access

-Each branch offers computers for public use, on a first-come, first-served basis.
+Each branch offers computers for public use on a first-come, first-served basis.
 Library cardholders receive (3) 1-hour sessions each day at the Main Library and South Branch locations, and (3) 45-minute sessions at the Mockingbird Branch.
 If all are in use, reserve one by speaking with library staff, or call ahead to reserve a computer.
-If visiting from out-of-town, signup as a guest.

-We offer access to an extensive collection of digital databases located on our E-Resources Page.
-These databases offer access to informative materials to meet your informational and recreational needs.
-Additionally, we offer a great lineup of services for checking out digital eBooks, audiobooks, movies, and more for free.
+We offer access to an extensive collection of digital databases on our E-Resources Page.
+These databases offer access to informative content to meet your informational and recreational needs.
+Additionally, we offer a great lineup of services for checking out digital items for free.
 For a complete lineup of these popular services, visit our Digital Services page.

-Each branch location houses a mobile lab of 20 laptops used for programming, workshops, and instructional classes.
+Each branch location houses a mobile lab of laptops used for programming, workshops, and instructional classes.
 When not in use for library activities, these laptops are available to be checked out by patrons for use inside the library.
-Each offers access to the Internet.
 See staff to inquire more about using this service.

 Photocopiers are available at all locations at a cost of $0.15 per copy B/W and $0.45 per copy in color; duplex copying available.
 Vending units will accept cash and change.
 Scanning is also available on these units.
 It requires the use of a flash/USB drive and offered free of charge.

 Wi-Fi is offered for free at all branch locations during our normal hours of operation.
-Available speeds may vary depending on how many patrons are accessing the service at any given time.
-This service is both open and unsecured, not requiring a password to join.
+Available speeds may vary, and this service is open and unsecured, not requiring a password to join.